beccarow/CS207FinalApp/README.md

 ## Features

 The user can upload an existing photo from their photo library or take a live capture photo and determine the subject's classification.
-The chosen image is displayed on a screen, and users are informed of the percent likelihood of the subject being recyclable or not.
-They are then given the choice to find a recycling center close by.
-Users are able to reupload and/or retake photos until they find they decide on one to classify by tapping the "Determine" button.
+Users are informed of the percent likelihood of the subject being recyclable or not and are then given the choice to find a recycling center close by.
+Users are able to reupload and/or retake photos until they find they decide on one to classify.

+## Design

+When first opened, the app has a launch screen with a simple icon that matches its app icon on the home screen.
+The main screen has icon buttons that allow users to upload or take photos, a "Determine" button to process and classify the image, and a space for the chosen photo to be displayed.
+The next screen will present a green or red plastic bag icon depending on whether the image is classified as recyclable, as well as the text that relays information about percent likelihood.
+Finally, the last screen presents the user with an interactive map that shows them their location and the recycling center's location.
+The user can go back to earlier pages at any stage in this process.

+## Team members

+1. Pippa Lother: implementing the map & UI/storyboard design
+2. Kushara Ghosh: camera functionality & ML model integration
+3. Soumya Bodavula: photo library functionality & app/launch screen icon
+4. Rebecca Row: image classification model integration
+5. Joie You: UI/storyboard design for all screens